 Offshore Sailing School Kicked Off Its 55th Anniversary Year with a Fantastic Flotilla in the BVI

 The February 2019 Colgate Sailing Adventures® Flotilla Cruise in the British Virgin Islands was like a breath of fresh air.
-Who ever said there’s no heaven on earth, has never sailed the British Virgin Islands.
+Whoever said there’s no heaven on earth, has never been on one of our BVI sailing vacations.
 Offshore Sailing School graduates and friends set sail on four Moorings 48’ and two 51’ sailing yachts.
 Our “mothership” for the week would be a Moorings 51’ Power Catamaran, with enough space to host our group of 40 for parties aboard.
 Offshore Sailing’s Chief Operations Manager Bryce Jackson and his wife Victoria, and Offshore’s Caribbean Manager, Folkert “Dutch” Jongkind co-hosted this special “Insider’s Guide to the BVI.”
 Dutch is well-known in these parts, so we knew we were in for a treat.

 The flotilla kicked off Saturday, February 23rd with an introduction meeting in the lobby at The Moorings base on Tortola, BVI.
 After meeting everyone, we headed to our boats to check our provisions.
 In the early evening, we had a lovely meet and greet party that ended with a wonderful dinner!
 This would be an early night because the next morning, we would set sail for Cooper Island.